philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 There are 3 options when configuring a certificate for TLS Inspection, according to the official Microsoft documentation [Azure Firewall Premium Certificates](https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#configure-a-certificate-in-your-policy):

 1. Create your own self-signed certificate
-2. Use your corporate PKI to create an Intermediate CA certificate
+2. Use your enterprise PKI to create an Intermediate CA certificate
 3. Certificate auto-generation (via the Azure Portal)

 I'll go through each option, discuss some Pros and Cons, identify some limitations, and talk about some of the issues I encountered.